DeFi-Vandelay/QR-Code-Generator/README.md

 ## Features

-- Create custom 3D QR codes with personalized URLs.
+- Create custom 3D QR codes with personalized URLs
 - Responsive design that adapts to light and dark modes.
 - Built using modern technologies such as React, GSAP, and Three.js.
 - Easy-to-use GUI for customizing QR codes.